 The stress of discovering infidelity takes a toll on your physical health as well as your emotional health.
 Now is the time to take good care of yourself physically.

 That means eating healthy food, getting regular fresh air and exercise, and doing your best to get a good night’s sleep.

 You probably won’t feel like doing any of those things right now, but they’ll help you heal and reduce stress so you can handle the situation better.

 Combat the effects by making time for positive activities and interactions.

 Keep up with the hobbies you enjoy, or get out and exercise.
 You might not feel like it, but you’ll be glad you did.

 Keep up your friendships, too.
 You might not want to talk about your marriage problems to everyone (in fact, talking to too many people can make it harder to figure out what you need) but do confide in a trusted friend.

 And even when you’re not talking about your problems, being around good friends will support you and enliven your spirits.

 7. Don’t play the blame game

-No matter what was going on in your marriage before your wife’s affair, she still ultimately decided to go ahead with it.
+No matter what was going on in your marriage before your wife’s affair, she ultimately decided to go ahead.